L-114, (855) GO-TO-PCC

 Chapter 33 recipients attending at 50% of full-time or less will receive payments for books and supplies.
 The VA will also pay some fees.
 These fees will be paid by the VA directly to the College for courses that are requirements for the student’s educational program.
 Fees covered include the Enrollment fee, Course fees and the Health fee.
 All other tuition and fees are the responsibility of the student.
 No Monthly Housing Allowance is paid to CH 33 participants for attending at 50% of full-time or less.

-For students receiving Montgomery GI Bill®-Active Duty (CH 30), Montgomery GI Bill®-Selective Reserve (CH 1606), Reserve Educational Assistance Program (CH 1607), and Survivors’ and Dependents’ Educational Assistance Program (CH 35) benefits, a monthly assistance allowance is available for full-time, three-quarter-time or half-time students.
+For students receiving Chapter 30 Montgomery VA Benefits (CH 30), Chapter 1606, Montgomery Selective Reserve VA Benefits (CH 1606), Chapter 1607, Reserve Educational Assistance Program (CH 1607), and Chapter 35 Survivors’ and Dependents’ Educational Assistance Program (CH 35) benefits, a monthly assistance allowance is available for full-time, three-quarter-time or half-time students.
 Chapters 30, 1606, and 1607 recipients training at less than half-time will receive a onetime payment for the amount they have paid in tuition and fees.
 No monthly assistance is paid to Chapter 30, 1606 or 1607 participants for less than half-time enrollment.
 Chapter 35 recipients enrolled for less than half-time will receive the total they have paid in tuition and fees.
 The total will be divided by the number of months enrolled and the resulting amount will be sent monthly.

-Students using Vocational Rehabilitation and Employment (CH 31) benefits are paid either a Monthly Housing Allowance or a monthly subsistence allowance depending on eligibility.
+Students using Chapter 31 Veteran's Readiness and Employment (CH 31) benefits are paid either a Monthly Housing Allowance or a monthly subsistence allowance depending on eligibility.
 Contact your VA Vocational Rehabilitation Counselor (VRC) for more information.
 The Monthly Housing Allowance is available for students attending at a more than half-time rate.
 The monthly subsistence is available for students attending at a half-time or more rate.
 The VA pays the school directly for all tuition, fees, books, parking and the allowed amount for supplies.

 The Veterans Access, Choice, and Accountability Act of 2014 was signed into law in August 2014.
 As a result of this Act, certain veterans and their dependents are now eligible to have their out-of-state tuition, and fees associated with that tuition, waived for terms beginning after July 1, 2015.
 This waiver applies to the following groups:

-• Are eligible to use benefits under the Post-9/11 GI Bill® (CH 33) or the Montgomery GI Bill®-Active Duty (CH 30) or Veterans Readiness and Employment (CH 31).
+- Are eligible to use benefits under the Post-9/11 (CH 33) or the Montgomery (CH 30) or Montgomery Selected Reserve (CH 1606) or Veterans Readiness and Employment (CH 31) or 35 Survivors' and Dependents' Educational Assistance Program (CH 35) benefits.

-2. Dependents (spouse or child of a veteran) who have had GI Bill® benefits transferred to them from the veteran and the following conditions are met:
+- Dependents (spouse or child of a veteran) who have had benefits transferred to them from the veteran and the following conditions are met:

-3. Dependents (spouse or child of a veteran) eligible for the Marine Gunnery Sargent John David Fry Scholarship benefits and the following conditions are met:
+- Dependents (spouse or child of a veteran) eligible for the Marine Gunnery Sergeant John David Fry Scholarship benefits and the following conditions are met:

-• The dependent is eligible to use the Marine Gunnery Sargent John David Fry Scholarship benefit.
+- The dependent is eligible to use the Marine Gunnery Sergeant John David Fry Scholarship benefit.

-Pasadena City College students who believe they are eligible for this waiver should contact our GI Bill® Benefits certification desk at (626) 585-7475.
+Pasadena City College students who believe they are eligible for this waiver should contact our certification desk at (626) 585-7475.

 Tuition Assistance and Refunds